Ivor the Engine: Mrs Thomas

-The local fish-and-chip shop owner.
-A plump woman with a big voice, she is kind and cheerful and serves the choir with food after their sessions.
+The local fish-and-chip shop owner and a plump woman with a big voice, she is kind and cheerful and serves the choir with food after their sessions.

 Policeman Gregory

 Mainly known as P.C.
-Gregory.
-The local and only village policeman.
+Gregory, he is a local and only village policeman.
 One of his most notable happenings is after Ivor went to keep the chickens warm on his boiler.
-Jones and Dai find 3 small eggs in Ivor's coal bunker, and after a small "finders-keepers" argument they are interrupted by P.C.
+Jones and Dai find three small eggs in Ivor's coal bunker, and after a small "finders-keepers" argument they are interrupted by P.C.
 Gregory, who then removes his helmet (which was padded on the inside) and takes the eggs.
-After he leaves Dai asks if the farmer will ever see those 3 eggs again, as P.C.
+After he leaves Dai asks if the farmer will ever see those three eggs again, as P.C.
 Gregory likes a good egg in the morning.

 Professor Longfellow

 This seemingly batty professor was only seen in a few episodes.
-He was famously known for ordering a telescope cover; however, as it was one of Ivor's deliveries, Mrs Porty believes it is her newest hat, and wears it to a meeting later in the episode.
+He was famously known for ordering a telescope cover, but as it was one of Ivor's deliveries, Mrs Porty believes it is her newest hat, and wears it to a meeting later in the episode.
 He was also notable for telling Jones, Idris, and Dai, that the closest active volcano to the now extinct "Smoke Hill" is in southern Italy.

 Mr Mervin

-The local bank manager.
-He only appears in a few episodes; his most notable appearance is his and Jones's adventure to find more half-crowns for the gas meter powering "Smoke-Hill".
+The local bank manager, he only appears in a few episodes; his most notable appearance is his and Jones's adventure to find more half-crowns for the gas meter powering "Smoke-Hill".
 As this episode takes place when decimalisation occurs, Jones must inform Idris and Co. that there are no more half-crowns in Wales and that "you have had the lot".
 They go and find in a small shop, an old tin teapot full to the brim with half-crowns.
 "Smoke-Hill" is gas fired for the final time until the dragons go to Mr Dinwiddy and his geothermal heated cave.